eddie-energy/architecture/arc42/aiida/building_block_view/aiida-smartphone-app/aiida-smartphone-app.md

 ## Overview

 The AIIDA App is a smartphone application for the customer to access and configure the AIIDA Backend of the embedded app, similar to the AIIDA Frontend.
 Since the AIIDA Backend runs on the in-house device connected to the house's local area network, the AIIDA App needs to be on the same network as well.
-This is done for security purposes so that only the customer can configure the AIIDA BAckend.
+This is done for security purposes so that only the customer can configure the AIIDA Backend.
 The AIIDA App enables the following functionalities:

 1. Scan a QR code from the EP website to configure the connection to the Smart Meter and the EDDIE Framework automatically.